piotrmurach/tty-logger/README.md

 # ⨯ error   Default error
 ```

-You can change console handler default style with a tuple of handler name and options hash.
+You can change the default styling with a tuple of handler name and options hash.

 In our example, we want to change the styling of `success` and `error`: